meshery/meshery/docs/pages/project/contributing/contributing-error.md

 - This tool will create a couple of files, one of them is designed to be used to generate the error reference on the meshery website.
   The file errorutil_analyze_summary.json contains a summary of the analysis, notably lists of duplicates etc.

-- Running `make error` would analyze the code and return you with a warning, if found.
+- Running `make error` would analyze the code and return you with a warning.

 Use the `errors.New()` function to create a new instance of the error object and pass situation-specific attributes as function arguments.